Layr-Labs/eigenlayer-contracts/MAINTENANCE.md

     2. “Upgrade suggested” — Patch upgrades may come with upgrades to tooling, CLIs, or other Eigen infrastructure.
 You are encouraged to read the patch notes and upgrade.

+### Release Base and Cherry Pick

+All releases will be cut from `main` the base branch, to ensure global consistency, clean legibility, and high code quality with no env-network specific code

+Each env_network deployment will pick one release above.

+During release, release manager can cherry pick to exclude certain commits, especially in case of a non-sequential feature deployment

+#### Non Sequential Feature Release

+In smart contracts, there is a common scenario for non sequential feature deployment due to Ethereum hardforks, whose time we cannot control.

+E.g. say we have features A, B, and Ethereum hardfork X,  where B is an upgrade to adapt to X. The deployment sequence for testnet is A, B, X. While that of mainnet has to be B, X, A, because 1/ we don’t control the time of X, 2/ B must happen before X, and 3/ A is not ready for mainnet yet which can’t be deployed before B

+Concrete example just happened is A = slashing V1, B = prooftra, X = pectra

+So our release branch and model must be flexible enough to solve it via cherry picking

 ### Release and Deployment Scope

 - a release would upgrade versions for all code, even though there's no change to a file from last release